siamenock/rtos/lib/core/doxyfiles/index.md

-# PacketNgin Core Library Documentation {#core}
+# PacketNgin SDK Documentation {#core}

 # Overview {#overview}
+PacketNgin SDK (Software Development Kit) provides basic binary libraries to a PacketNgin Network Applications (or Net Apps) and various tools to test and emulate Net Apps.
-PacketNgin Core Library is a firmware for a PacketNgin Network Applications (Net Apps) and useful utilities to manipulate virtualized resources such as global and local memory, threads(or CPU Core), network interface controller, storage, ...
+Most important library for a Net App is PacketNgin Core Library (or just libcore) which is a firmware for Net Apps and also provides useful utilities to manipulate virtualized resources such as global and local memory, threads(or CPU Core), network interface controller, storage, ...

 # Basic Concept {#basic}